winglang/docsite/blog/2024-05-16-chatgpt-client-with-nextjs-and-wing.md

 ## Get Your OpenAI API Key

+We will use `gpt-4-turbo` for our app but you can use any OpenAI model.

 - Create an [OpenAI](https://platform.openai.com/signup) account if you don’t have one yet.
 To create a new API key, Go to [platform.openai.com/api-keys](http://platform.openai.com/api-keys) and select **Create new secret key.**